movableink/socketproxy/README.md

 SocketProxy comes in two parts:

 * The SocketProxy client connects to the SocketProxy server via websockets and receives a public subdomain URL.
-* The SocketProxy server listens on an http/https port, maps the request subdomain to a SocketProxy client, and then proxies the request to the client over websockets.
+* The SocketProxy server listens on an http/https port, maps the request subdomain to a SocketProxy client, and then proxies the http/https request to the SocketProxy client over websockets.

 ## Usage